 Prairie white-fringed orchid

-We continue to help the prairie white-fringed orchid habitat to recover at Bain Station Prairie in Kenosha County, Wis., where the orchid once grew.
+We continue to help the prairie white-fringed orchid habitat to recover at Bain Station Prairie in Kenosha County, where the orchid once grew.
 We use mowing and prescribed fires to clear woody vegetation and promote regrowth of native plants, including the orchid.

 We support several activities aimed at controlling invasive plants and animals such as buckthorn, Eurasian water milfoil, garlic mustard, purple loosestrife, sea lamprey and the zebra mussel.
 We contribute to help other agencies and groups produce educational materials about invasive species and the threat they pose to biodiversity.
+We actively participate in invasive species management on company lands.
+We promote awareness and implement construction best-management practices on all of our construction projects to do our part in attempting to halt the spread of invasive species within our service area.

 Since 2003, we have worked with the Michigan Department of Natural Resources and local sport fishing organizations on a penning project for Chinook salmon at our Presque Isle Power Plant.
 The net penning process works as a “half-way house” for salmon that typically would be planted directly into a body of water.
 The process allows fish to become acclimated to the river and to predators such as gulls, cormorants and others while minimizing risk.
 Return rates for similar projects have been up to 20 percent compared with direct planting return rates of approximately 2 percent.